December 1, 2020

 We are excited to announce that the 2021 session (GSB’s 71st session) will be held as planned from May 24-June 4, 2021.
 While our preference is certainly a traditional resident session on the beautiful campus of LSU, we remain cognizant of the ultimate reasons for the decision to suspend the 2020 session: the health and safety of all involved with the school.
 To that end, we will still plan for a traditional session, but will also be well-prepared for the possibilities of a virtual or hybrid session, should they be warranted.

 Please rest assured that whatever the 2021 session “looks like,” the level of relevance, professionalism, and challenge will remain the same as which GSBLSU has delivered to its more than 16,000 graduates over the past 70+ years.

-The Graduate School of Banking at Louisiana State University is an education program for active bankers.
-With over 16,000 graduates, it has served the banking industry since 1950.
-The students attend three annual, on-campus sessions and complete ten bank study projects during their course of study.
-This intensive education program is recognized as the leader in banking education.
+Recognized as the leader in banking education, the Graduate School of Banking at Louisiana State University is an intensive education program for active bankers and has served the banking industry since 1950.
+Students attend three annual sessions and complete ten bank study projects during their course of study.